In the guide

 Delivery and risk

-Unless you both agree otherwise, you must deliver the goods to the consumer.
+Unless you both agree otherwise, you must deliver the goods to the consumer (although in an on-premises situation, consumers will often be able to take the goods with them at the time of purchase).
 This should be on the agreed delivery date, without undue delay or not more than 30 days from the day the contract was made, depending on the contract.

 You remain responsible for the goods until the consumer, or someone they have nominated, takes possession of them.